Introduction

 Features of SQL Server Database

-• Support to OLTP or Online transaction processing and some embedded features to allow enhanced performance of the sophisticated database.
+- Support for OLTP or online transaction processing and some embedded features to enhance the sophisticated database's performance.

 A Quick introduction to MySQL database